Penny Rafferty Hamilton: Writing

 Hamilton is a frequent contributor to aviation magazines, and has written two flight instruction manuals for women pilots.
 She also writes articles on the history of Grand County and the town of Granby, where she resided from 1989-2024.
 She wrote and photographed a history of Around Granby for Arcadia Publishing's "Images of America" series, a local history book called Granby, Then & Now: A quick history (2005), and a book for young children, A to Z: Your Grand County History Alphabet (2017).
 She wrote the national aviation career and history book called "America's Amazing Airports" in 2019.
 Hamilton's book Inspiring Words for Sky and Space Women: Advice from Historic and Contemporary Trailblazers was published in 2020.
 Her book 101 Trailblazing Women of Air and Space: Aviators and Astronauts was published in 2021.
 She wrote Grand County for the "Images of America" series for Arcadia Publishing in 2023.

 Memberships

 Hamilton was a member of the Aircraft Owners and Pilots Association, for which she served as an Airport Support Network Volunteer from 1997-2022.
 She was previously a member of the Colorado Pilots Association, the Colorado Aviation Historical Society, the Spirit of Flight Center, the Wings Over the Rockies Air and Space Museum, the National and Colorado 99s, and Women in Aviation International.
-She is now affiliated with the Idaho Aviation Association, Idaho 99s, Idaho Gem Chapter of Women in Aviation International, Spirit of Flight Foundation, Experimental Aviation Association, Military Writers' Society of America, and is a multi-award winning member of the Colorado Author's League.